mqttjs/mqtt-packet/README.md

 Parse a given `Buffer` and emits synchronously all the MQTT packets that are included.
 Returns the number of bytes left to parse.

+If an error happens, an `error` event will be emitted, but no `packet` events will be emitted after that.
+Calling `parse()` again clears the error and previous buffer as if you created a new `Parser`.

 Packets
 -------